roxma/easymake/README.md

-# Easymake - Why Bother To Write Makefilessssss? #
+# Easymake

 ## Introduction ##

-Easymake is a generic makefile for C/C++ on linux system.
-For simple C/C++ applications, you don&rsquo;t even need to write a single line of makefile code to build your target with easymake.
+Easymake is a handy makefile for C/C++ applications on Linux system.
+For simple applications, you don&rsquo;t even need to write a single line of makefile code to build your target with easymake.

 Features description: